-Here are some things you can do with Journey Analytics:
+Things you can do with Journey Analytics

-- Online cart abandonment campaigns are frustrating when your customers actually purchase in store.
+- Online cart abandonment campaigns are frustrating when your customers actually purchase in-store.
 By adding offline data, you can target customers who truly abandon the cart and exclude customers who purchase in the store.

 - You don't want to target customers based solely on their online behavior if they are calling your call center.
 If you do, your message is fragmented and incomplete.

 - Identify customer audiences beyond "completed forms" for more personalized communications.

-For an example of how you can use Journey Analytics to pull data from multiple sources and channels, draw insights, and take action, see Scenario: Using Journey Analytics to identify email campaign cart abandoners and target for re-engagement.
+To find out how you can use Journey Analytics to pull data from multiple sources and channels, draw insights, and take action, see Scenario: Using Journey Analytics to identify email campaign cart abandoners and target for re-engagement.